 Chinese hell mythology is really quite terrifying when you look into it.
 There are many realms (different sources cite different numbers), each with a distinct form of torture created for a distinct act of wrongdoing.
 I won’t delve into that here (perhaps another topic for another post!), but if you feel up to it a quick google search of ‘Diyu’ will yield some gory results (the images are not for the faint of heart!).

 Happily, I will be charting my adventures as I attend various events (COVID-19 restrictions willing) in Keelung over the coming month.
 It shall begin tomorrow at the Lao Da Gong Temple with the opening of the Gates of Hell!
-Come find out why Keelung is so famous for it’s Ghost Month celebrations!
+Check it out and find out why Ghost Month celebrations in Keelung are renowned island-wide!

 P.s.
 I’m also hoping to learn some local ghost stories that I can share with you.
 However, as it is taboo to talk about ghosts during ghost month (in fact, as Keoni Everington writes, one should refer to them as “good brother” or “good sister” to avoid offense), I will have to wait to collect those, and share them only once the Gates to Hell have been securely shut and the last of the ghosts returned from whence they came.
 But it should be a fun project leading up to Halloween!
 Get ready to be spooked.